anzhi0708/example-rust-c-ffi/README.md

 - `#[link(name = "hello", kind = "dylib")]` (or another kind; in this case a dylib)
 - `cargo:rustc-link-search` flag in `build.rs` file
 - Set environment variables correctly (Linux: `LD_LIBRARY_PATH`, Mac: `DYLD_LIBRARY_PATH`)

+`build_and_run` bash script sets enviroment variables for you; you may want to take a look at it.